iOS Development Guide: Creating Your First App (Part II)

 }

-At the bottom of our FirstViewController.m I’ve done some garbage collection for the variables we synthesized.
-We should release all the different subviews from memory which include our text field and output label.
-Automatic Reference Counting (ARC) will automatically deallocate variables from memory which will save so much stress on iOS projects.
+At the bottom of our FirstViewController.m, I’ve done some garbage collection for the variables we synthesized.
+We should release all the different subviews from memory, including our text field and output label.
+Automatic Reference Counting (ARC) will automatically deallocate variables from memory, which will save a lot of stress on iOS projects.

-This is the final step for the First View and we will connect our front-end elements with back-end code!
-When building iOS apps there are 3 major segments to completion: adding the physical UI elements, writing the program code, and finally connecting the two together.
-This segment will wire all our First View’s components up to make it run and work perfectly!
+This is the final step for the First View where we will connect our front-end elements with back-end code!
+When building iOS apps, there are three major segments to completion: adding the physical UI elements, writing the program code, and finally connecting the two together.
+This segment will wire all our First View’s components to make them run and work perfectly!

-Save both your FirstViewController.h and FirstViewController.m to make sure everything is updated.
+Save both your FirstViewController.h and FirstViewController.m to ensure everything is updated.
 Then, click back onto the storyboard and look at the Document Outline.
-In there you’ll notice an orange orb which should be named First View Controller – First.
+There, you’ll notice an orange orb named First View Controller – First.

 Click on the orb to select it, and a blue outline should appear on your First View scene.
 Now press Ctrl and click the First View Controller – First to drag onto the text field, then release it.

 Now press Ctrl and click the First View Controller – First again to drag onto the Label field and select “calcResult”.
-Both our outlets are now connected into these variables and we just need to connect the actions.
+Both our outlets are now connected to these variables, and we just need to connect the actions.

 Click on the right arrow of the First View Controller – First and you will see a component named Viewclick to select it.
-Open your Identity inspector in the Utilities pane, which you can also enable it by move onto the top menu bar of the software, and select View > Utilities > Show Identity Inspector.
+Open your Identity inspector in the Utilities pane, which you can also enable by going to the top menu bar of the software, and selecting View > Utilities > Show Identity Inspector.
 Under Custom Class, enter “UIControl” or select it from the dropdown menu.

-In order for the keyboard to recognize the background as a tappable object it must be converted into a control.
-Now over in the Utilities pane activate the Connections inspector by move onto the top menu bar of the software and select View > Utilities > Show Connections Inspector.
+In order for the keyboard to recognize the background as a tappable object, it must be converted into a control.
+Now, in the Utilities pane, activate the Connections inspector by going to the top menu bar of the software and selecting View > Utilities > Show Connections Inspector.

-This is how we connect a page event (swipe, tap, hold, etc) to a single function call.
+This is how we connect a page event (swipe, tap, hold, etc.) to a single function call.
 Look through the list of events until you find Touch Down.
-Click in the small circle located at the right side of the Touch Down event, then drag and drop it onto the First View Controller.
-You’ll be given 2 actions to select from – choose backgroundTouchedHideKeyboard and you’ll get a confirmation flash.
+Click the small circle located at the right side of the Touch Down event, then drag and drop it onto the First View Controller.
+You’ll be given two actions to select from – choose backgroundTouchedHideKeyboard and you’ll get a confirmation flash.

-Finally click to select the Convert button and make sure it has a blue highlight, similar to the screenshot above but without selecting the whole View Control.
-In the Connections Inspector drag the Touch Up Inside’s small circle then drop it onto the First View Controller again.
-Choose the function named degreeConvert, which will only trigger when the user touches the button and releases within the set boundaries.
+Finally, click to select the Convert button and make sure it has a blue highlight, similar to the screenshot above but without selecting the whole View Control.
+In the Connections Inspector, drag the Touch Up Inside’s small circle and drop it onto the First View Controller again.
+Choose the function named degreeConvert, which will only trigger when the user touches the button and releases it within the set boundaries.

 Now this may be a good time to save your work and compile/build the application so far.
-If everything is running smoothly you should be able to enter some values into the text field and hit convert to see the result in Celsius!
-If you’re getting any errors try downloading demo project at the last section of this article to compare the differences and fix the errors.
+If everything is running smoothly, you should be able to enter some values into the text field and hit convert to see the result in Celsius!
+If you’re getting any errors, try downloading the demo project in the last section of this article to compare the differences and fix the errors.

-I’ll assume you’ve already created the layout for Second View in the earlier section.
-Instead of outputting 1 conversion (Fahrenheit > Celsius) our Second View will output 2 values (Miles > Kilometers and Miles > Astronomical Units).
-So all we need to do is migrate the Objective-C code from First View and reorganize everything to work properly for our Second View, then finish up by connecting the storyboard to our new actions and outlets.
+I’ll assume you’ve already created the layout for the Second View in the earlier section.
+Instead of outputting one conversion (Fahrenheit > Celsius), our Second View will output two values (Miles > Kilometers and Miles > Astronomical Units).
+So all we need to do is migrate the Objective-C code from the First View and reorganize everything to work properly for our Second View, then finish up by connecting the storyboard to our new actions and outlets.

 We should start with the header code and move into implementation.
 Below I’ve added the full code from my SecondViewController.h file.
 It’s basically a clone of the First View Controller’s header, but with an additional property linked to the second UILabel element.

-Again you need to search for the following code in the SecondViewController.h:
+Again you need to search for the following code in SecondViewController.h:

 #import <UIKit/UIKit.h>